 More information TBD.

-Family Information Sessions
+Information Sessions

 Each high school offers an in-person information session between November and December.
 Families are encouraged to attend to learn about their assigned neighborhood school or option school of interest, meet school staff, and ask questions.
 Links below are to the presentations shared at each event.

-- Arlington Tech: Virtual Information Night – Wed, Nov.
+Arlington Tech: Virtual Information Night – Wed, Nov.
 19 at 7 p.m.
 (Spanish and English); in-person Family Tours – Wed, Dec.
 10 at 6 p.m. and 7:30 p.m.
 (Spanish and English).

 Academic Planning

-Course Request Form (CRF) Due Dates
+Course Request Form (CRF) and Due Date

 High School Program of Studies (Course Catalog)